All Episodes

 No, not exactly.

-What I said was that in the Hopi way, the creator of earth and man is a female.
+What I said was that in the Hopi way, the creator of Earth and man is a female.

-In fact, the creator of the universe is Ta'iowa.
+In fact, the creator of the universe is Taiowa.

-And so, just a slight distinguishing of what I said earlier.
+And so just a slight distinguishing of what I said earlier.

-Does that help you, Colin?
+Does that help you, Color?

 No.